dreambitsfoundation/Monu-Framework/README.md

 	view.addContent("firstname",userData["firstname"]);
 	view.addContent("lastname",userData["lastname"]);
 	view.prepareView();
-	//All the view objects must be returned in the end of the router callback or else they won't be executed return view;
+	//All the view instances must be returned in the end of the router callback function or else they won't be executed return view;
-})
+});

 ```
 If this code is executed in favour of the HTML below